 LIT 5327 Folklore, Myth, Legend (3) A study of folk literature from classical times to the present.

-SPC 1050 Foundation of Speech (3) Introduction to communicative processes as applied to various speech situations:speech models,intrapersonal and interpersonal communication,such as thinkinq, Laboratoryactivities are required.
+SPC 1017 Foundation of Speech (3) Introduction to communicative processes as applied to various speech situations:speech models, intrapersonal and interpersonal communication,such as thinkinq, Laboratory activities are required.

-SPC 2600 Public Speaking (An honors section is available) (3) Theory and Practice in public speakinq emphasizing speeches of/or information, persuasion, and special occasiona; listening to and developing,organizing,and delivering speeches.
+SPC 2608 Public Speaking (3) Theory and practice in public speakinq emphasizing speeches for information, persuasion, and special occasiona; listening to and developing,organizing,and delivering speeches.
 Speech laboratory activities are required.

-FRE 1121 Elementary French II (3,1) Prereq: FRE 1120 or equivalent.
-IContinuation of the study of the French language and culture; basic grammar, listening, speaking, reading, and writing.
+FRE 1121 Elementary French II Lecture/Laboratroy (3,1) Prereq: FRE 1120 or equivalent.
+Continuation of the study of the French language and culture; basic grammar, listening, speaking, reading, and writing.
 Lecture/Laboratory.

-FRE 2220 Intermediate French (3,1) Prereq: FRE 1121 or equivalent.
-Continuation of study of the French language and culture. emphasis on intermediate grammar and further development of basic skills: listening, speaking, reading, and writing.
-Lecture/Laboratory.
+FRE 2220 Intermediate French Lecture/Laboratory (3,1) Prereq: FRE 1121 or equivalent.
+Continuation of study of the French language and culture, emphasis on intermediate grammar and further development of basic skills: listening, speaking, reading, and writing.